KomaEc/Cm/README.md

 # Cm
 ## Intro
-A compiler for a syntactically C-like imperative programming language, supporting (currently) one-dimentional array and struct.
+A compiler for a syntactically C-like imperative programming language, supporting (currently) array and struct.
 The front end is not very well-designed, while the mid end focuses on data flow analysis (with generic interface).
 The back end is trash (compiling to lua vm).

 ## Programming Paradigm
 * Generic.
 This compiler has a generic interface to data flow problem using OCaml module system.
 It is easy to extend.